Occupational Health and Safety

 OHS Management System and Programs

 Furthermore, OR has implemented the Process Safety Management (PSM) system in the Eastern region petroleum terminal, in collaboration with PTT Public Company Limited and the LPG cylinder refurbishing plant in Songkhla province.
-The Company also provides PSM training to employees in various areas to ensure the safety of operations and business activities.
+An internal audit of the PSM system was conducted in 2024.
+In addition, The Company also provides PSM training to employees in various areas to ensure the safety of operations and business activities.

 OR has developed a system related to safety practices, namely the Work Permit System which is an online system used to request permission to work in OR’s areas, ensuring comprehensive compliance with legal requirements and systematic data collection.